 Withholding is far from ideal as an immigration status, but if an applicant has no other options, at least withholding will grant her the ability to work legally, obtain a social security number, receive benefits, and otherwise participate in American society.

 This Manual is intended to provide information to attorneys and accredited representatives.
 It is not intended as legal advice.
 Asylum seekers should speak with qualified attorneys before applying.

 - It may be possible for some people who win withholding to obtain legal permanent residence if they have a United State citizen immediate relative who can sponsor them for a “green card.”
 Of course, if the applicant had a citizen relative to sponsor her, she would probably already have applied for a “green card” through this route rather than applied for withholding.
-The most common immediate relative relationship which might arise after an individual has won withholding is through marriage.
-Same sex marriages are currently not recognized in the United States. ↩
+The most common immediate relative relationship which might arise after an individual has won withholding is through marriage. ↩

 - There is some confusion about whether the Judge literally checks the Removal Order box on the Order form or not.
 Some Judges seem to simultaneously order the applicant removed and grant the withholding relief, while other Judges only check the withholding box. ↩